 Students typically need to be between 14 and 18 years old to enroll in online high school programs.
 Some schools accept students as young as 13 or up to age 21.

 Academic records from previous schools are required, including transcripts and standardized test scores.
 Many programs set minimum GPA requirements, often 2.0 or higher.
+Students must have reliable internet access and a computer that meets technical specifications.

 How to Enroll in an Online High School Program